-- 2.5.1 A publisher of a newspaper, magazine or other periodical publication must not publish any advertisement or notice in relation to the election purporting to promote or oppose, directly or indirectly, the interests of a political party or a candidate at the election, unless requested to do so by one of the following people [Section 31(10)]: - the national agent of a political party, or a person authorised in writing by such agent, or - a candidate at the election, their election agent or person authorised in writing by such candidate or agent, or - a person who produces to the publisher a Certificate of Authorisation from the Standards Commission certifying that they have complied with the provisions of section 31(7) of the Act in relation to the election. - 2.5.2 These provisions of the Act are not intended to prevent or restrict the lawful publication of any matter in relation to the election in a newspaper or other publication, or the broadcast of such matter by radio or television or the lawful expression of opinion on any matter of public interest by any person. - 2.5.3 Failure by the publisher of a newspaper, magazine or other periodical publication to comply with the above requirements can constitute an offence which may result in a fine.
+- 2.5.1 A publisher of a newspaper, magazine or other periodical publication must not publish any advertisement or notice in relation to the bye-election purporting to promote or oppose, directly or indirectly, the interests of a political party or a candidate at the election, unless requested to do so by one of the following people [Section 31(10)]: - the national agent of a political party, or a person authorised in writing by such agent, or - a candidate at the election, their election agent or person authorised in writing by such candidate or agent, or - a person who produces to the publisher a Certificate of Authorisation from the Commission certifying that they have complied with the provisions of section 31(7) of the Act in relation to the election. - 2.5.2 These provisions of the Act are not intended to prevent or restrict the lawful publication of any matter in relation to the election in a newspaper or other publication, or the broadcast of such matter by radio or television or the lawful expression of opinion on any matter of public interest by any person. - 2.5.3 Failure by the publisher of a newspaper, magazine or other periodical publication to comply with the above requirements can constitute an offence which may result in a fine.

-2.6 Offences and penalties applicable to third parties if convicted of an offence in respect of donations
+2.6 Offences and penalties applicable to third parties: donations

-- 2.6.1 The responsible person of a third party shall be guilty of an offence if: - The third party fails to register with the Standards Commission on receipt of a donation the value of which exceeds €100.
-Conviction may result in a fine [Section 25(e)]. - The responsible person of a third party fails to notify the Standards Commission of, or remit, as appropriate, to the Standards Commission, or return, as appropriate, to the donor, a prohibited donation.
-Conviction may result in a fine [Section 25(1)(a)]. - The responsible person of a third party fails to furnish to the Standards Commission, by 31 March each year, the bank statement or Certificate of Monetary Donations.
+- 2.6.1 The responsible person of a third party shall be guilty of an offence if: - The third party fails to register with the Commission on receipt of a donation the value of which exceeds €100.
+Conviction may result in a fine [Section 25(e)]. - The responsible person of a third party fails to notify the Commission of, or remit, as appropriate, to the Commission, or return, as appropriate, to the donor, a prohibited donation.
+Conviction may result in a fine [Section 25(1)(a)]. - The responsible person of a third party fails to furnish to the Commission, by 31 March each year, the bank statement or certificate of monetary donations.
 Conviction may result in a fine.
-Ongoing fines may be levied each day for any day after a conviction where the bank statement or Certificate is still outstanding [Section 25(1)(c)]. - A responsible person of a third party knowingly furnishes to the Standards Commission a bank statement or Certificate of Monetary Donations which is false or misleading in any material respect.
-Conviction may result in to a fine and/or up to 3 years imprisonment [Section 25(1)(d)(ii)].
+Ongoing fines may be levied each day for any day after a conviction where the bank statement or certificate is still outstanding [Section 25(1)(c)]. - A responsible person of a third party knowingly furnishes to the Commission a bank statement or certificate of monetary donations which is false or misleading in any material respect.
+Conviction may result in to a fine and/or up to 3 years' imprisonment [Section 25(1)(d)(ii)].

-2.7 Penalties applicable to third parties and other persons if convicted of an offence in respect of election expenses
+2.7 Offences and penalties applicable to third parties and other persons: expenses